CalmDownVal/signal/readme.md

 ```

 Now every time the button is clicked the `confirmed` signal will trigger
-forwarding the `MouseEvent` object to all its handlers.
+forwarding the `MouseEvent` object as well as `this` to all its handlers.

 ### Signal Backend